jbittel/django-mama-cas/docs/security.rst

       Note that some browsers can be configured to retain cookies across browser restarts, even for cookies set to be removed on browser close.

-For more information on Django sessions, read the `session documentation`_.
+For more information on Django sessions, see the `session documentation`_.

 Best Practices
 ~~~~~~~~~~~~~~

 The Django documentation includes some great `security best practices`_ that
-are important to review when setting up any Django site.
+are useful to review when setting up any Django site.
 Some of them do not
-apply to a dedicated CAS server, but most of them are directly applicable.
+apply to a dedicated CAS server, but most of them are applicable.

 Web Server
 ----------

 Securing a web server is a vast topic completely outside the scope of this
-guide and the details depend on the specific server in use.
+guide, and many details depend on the specific server in use.
 However, some
-universal configuration options ought to be considered.
+broadly applicable configuration options ought to be considered.

 SSL
 ~~~

-It goes without saying that a login server should require `SSL`_.
-Without it, login credentials and CAS tickets are exposed to anyone sniffing the connection.
-Additionally, all services making use of CAS should be communicating via SSL as well.
+Obviously, a login server should require `SSL`_.
+Without it, login credentials and CAS tickets are exposed to anyone with access to the network traffic.
+Additionally, all services making use of CAS should be communicating via SSL.

 HSTS
 ~~~~

-`HTTP Strict Transport Security`_ (HSTS) tells browsers that the site should
+`HTTP Strict Transport Security`_ (HSTS) headers tell browsers that the site
-only use HTTPS and not HTTP.
-When a browser encounters this header, it will
+should only be accessed via HTTPS and not HTTP.
+When a browser encounters
-automatically use HTTPS on future visits.
-This prevents some man-in-the-middle
+this header, it will automatically use HTTPS for future visits.
+This prevents
-attacks caused by browsers initially accessing the page as HTTP.
+some man-in-the-middle attacks caused by browsers initially accessing the
+page via HTTP.

 X-Frame-Options
 ~~~~~~~~~~~~~~~